jorisvddonk/who-stole-my-arms/README.md

 bun run cli.ts --agent CombatAgent --debug --prompt "I attack the goblin"
 ```

-The CLI tool connects to the same Koboldcpp instance as the web app and uses the same agent system for consistent behavior.
+The CLI tool connects to the same LLM instance as the web app (Koboldcpp, Ollama, or OpenRouter) and uses the same agent system for consistent behavior.

 ## Architecture